openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-offscreencanvasrenderingcontext2d.md

 **Widget capability**: This API can be used in ArkTS widgets since API version 9.

+**Atomic service API**: This API can be used in atomic services since API version 11.

+**System capability**: SystemCapability.ArkUI.ArkUI.Full

 > **NOTE**
 > The following formulas calculate coordinates of the transformed graph. **x** and **y** represent coordinates before transformation, and **x'** and **y'** represent coordinates after transformation.
 >